rushimok73/AWS-SAA-C03-Notes/README.md

 Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
 This can take some time.
-EBS won't be impacted, but will take time in the background.
+EBS won't be impacted but will take time in the background.
-Future snaps are incremental, consume less space and are quicker to perform.
+Future snaps are incremental, consume less space, and are quicker to perform.

 If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.